 What Is the Cost of Eyelid Surgery?

-The total cost of blepharoplasty can vary depending on the specifics of the procedure, but on average, it usually costs around $3,000 to $4,000.
+The total cost of a Boulder blepharoplasty can vary depending on the specifics of the procedure and your customized goals, but on average, an upper and lower blepharoplasty will usually cost around $10,000 and an upper OR lower blepharoplasty will usually cost between $4,000 to $6,000.
 During your consultation with Dr. Cox, she will go over the specific cost breakdown for your surgery.

 What Are the Benefits of Blepharoplasty?